snootched/cb-lcars/README.md

 This project is active development.

-Upcoming version will act like native custom button card, so existing configs will change slightly.

 Functionality and configurations may change over time until stabilized.
 Things may break - so you may not want to use this on your primary dashboard just yet.
 ***